Why a new social allowance?

 - Compulsory study materials (courses, textbooks, lab materials, excursions, etc.)

-- Laptop & internet
+- Laptop (max €750)

 - International exchange costs

-Calculate your social allowance
+Calculate your own allowance

 Would you like to estimate the amount of the social allowance in your case?
 Use the template below to get a better idea.